Identification of Causal Diffusion Effects Under Structural Stationarity: The Setup for Causal Diffusion Analysis

-Having set up the potential outcomes, I now introduce the causal diffusion effect as the comparison of two different potential outcomes.
-In the hate crime diffusion study, researchers might be interested in analyzing how the risk of hate crimes changes due to the incidence of hate crimes in neighboring counties.
-For example, they can compare the case when none of the neighboring counties experience hate crimes with the case when 30\% of the neighboring counties suffer from hate crimes.

-Formally, I define the {\it average causal diffusion effect} (ACDE) at time $t+1$ to be the average causal effect of the treatment variable $D_{it}$ on the outcome at time $t+1$.
-It is the comparison between the potential outcome under a higher value of the treatment $D_{it}= d^H$ and the potential outcome under a lower value of the treatment $D_{it}= d^L.$ \begin{definition}[The Average Causal Diffusion Effect] \spacingset{1.2}{ The average causal diffusion effect (ACDE) at time $t+1$ is defined as,
+We are interested in the {\it average causal diffusion effect} (ACDE) at time $t+1$, which is defined as the average causal effect of the treatment variable $D_{it}$ on the outcome at time $t+1$ \citep{ogburn2014DAG, ogburn2017challenges}.
+It is the comparison between the potential outcome under a higher value of the treatment $D_{it}= d^H$ and the potential outcome under a lower value of the treatment $D_{it}= d^L.$ \begin{definition}[Average Causal Diffusion Effect] \spacingset{1.2}{ The average causal diffusion effect (ACDE) at time $t+1$ is defined as,

-where $d^H$ and $d^L$ are two constants specified by researchers. } \end{definition} The ACDE could quantify how much the risk of having hate crimes in the next month changes if we see more hate crimes in neighboring counties this month.
+where $d^H$ and $d^L$ are two constants specified by researchers. } \end{definition} For example, the ACDE could quantify how much the risk of having hate crimes in the next month changes if we see more hate crimes in neighboring counties this month.
 This captures how much hate crimes diffuse across space over time.
-The ACDE could also represent how much human rights practices, measured by PIR scores, would change next year if the IGO partners have higher PIR scores this year.
-This quantity measures how much human rights norms diffuse over time through the IGO network connections.